 Swimming pool weather is here, so is your pool ready?
-You may need minor swimming pool repairs when you open your pool for the spring, summer and fall.
-While many do use their pools year around, most forget to check for simple repairs along the way.
-The small issues can lead to major probelms down the road.
+You may need minor swimming pool repairs when you open your pool for the spring, summer, and fall.
+While many do use their pools year-round, most forget to check for simple repairs along the way.
+The small issues can lead to major problems down the road.

 Hopefully, your pool was covered when you were not using it.
 This prevents the buildup of dirt at the bottom and leaves floating on the top.
 Nevertheless, there may be a few necessary repairs to keep the pool in good condition.

 To begin with, remove the pool cover carefully so that water, dirt, and debris collected on the cover do not get into the pool.
 Check the water pH level and clean the pool before starting the pump.